Aalto-Electric-Drives/gritulator/docs/_sources/autoapi/gritulator/model/_grid_filter/index.rst

    .. py:method:: meas_pcc_voltage()

-      Measure the PCC voltages at the end of the sampling period.
+      Measure the phase voltages at PCC at the end of the sampling period.

       :returns: **u_g_abc** -- Phase voltage at the point of common coupling (V).
       :rtype: 3-tuple of floats